Rehau Windows Review UK 2026: TOTAL70, Slinova & Rio — The Complete Range Compared

 If you are considering new uPVC windows for your home, Rehau is a name you will encounter repeatedly.
-As one of the largest polymer profile manufacturers in the world, Rehau supplies window systems to thousands of UK fabricators and installers.
+As one of the largest polymer profile manufacturers in the world, Rehau supplies window and door systems to thousands of UK fabricators and installers.
 But are Rehau windows actually worth it in 2026, or is the brand name doing more work than the product?
-This review breaks down everything you need to know — from the TOTAL70 system to real-world costs and performance.
+This review covers the full Rehau range — TOTAL70 casements, Rio flush casements and Slinova inline sliding patio doors — with real-world costs, performance figures and an honest verdict.

 Who is Rehau?